supervisely/docs/data-organization/import/import/supported-formats-images/pascal.md

 lemon 81 198 170
 ```

+{% hint style="info" %}
-**Action and Layout Classification Image Sets are not supported by import application.**
+Action and Layout Classification Image Sets are not supported by import application.
+{% endhint %}

 # Useful links